Appdynamics/kafka-monitoring-extension/README.md

           #Encryption key for Encrypted password.
           encryptionKey: "axcdde43535hdhdgfiniyy576"

-  4. Configure the connection section only if you are using monitoring over SSL for <b>ANY</b> Kafka server(s), AND you want to use your own custom truststore.
+  4. Configure the connection section only if you are using monitoring over SSL for <b>ANY</b> of Kafka server(s).
-     Please remove this section if you are using SSL, but yu want to use the default JRE truststore.
+     - Please remove this section if you are not using SSL for any of your servers.
-     Please also remove this section if you are not using SSL for any of your servers.
+     - If you are using the Machine Agent Truststore, please leave the `sslTrustStorePath` as `""`.

        ```
        connection: